14 DAYS TRIP TO COLORADO AND UTAH

 Day 8 - Night 8 : Monument Valley - UT

-➜ Today you'll make a small detour down to the South-East corner of Utah and head to Monument Valley.
-Monument Valley hasn't changed since for over 3000 years, it still looks the same: it's vast, wild, red and you will find deep canyons and many many towering buttes in the desert.
-Monument Valley is a mysterious and incredible place that definitely worth the visit to Utah.
+➜ Today, your Colorado RV trip will make a small detour down to the southeast corner of Utah and head to Monument Valley.
+Monument Valley hasn't changed for over 3000 years, it still looks the same: it's vast, wild, a deep red, and you will find deep canyons and many towering buttes in the desert.
+Monument Valley is a mysterious and incredible place that is definitely worth the visit to Utah.
 There's a 14 miles long dirt road that will lead you to most of the major monuments.
-You can also decide to explore the area horsebacking just like they used to do here for hundreds of years.
-Most of the hikes in Monument Valley are easy will take you to natural bridges Anasazi ruins.
+You can also decide to explore the area on horseback just like they used to do here for hundreds of years.
+Most of the hikes in Monument Valley are easy and will take you to natural bridges and the Anasazi Ruins.
 There is also the possibility to go rafting in the area.

 Day 9&10 - Night 9&10 : Arches National Park - UT

-➜ You will continue your adventure to Utah, this time heading North-East to the Arches National Park.
+➜ You will continue your adventure in Utah, this time heading northeast to the Arches National Park.
 It is a red rock wonderland and hikers will be amazed by the beauty this park has to offer.
-It is over 2000 natural stone arches, 100 soaring pinnacles, massive fins and giant balaced rocks.
+It has over 2000 natural stone arches, 100 soaring pinnacles, massive fins, and giant balanced rocks.
 There are also amazing trails and gorgeous sunsets.
-2 days in the park are recommended so you can HIKE/EAT/DRINK/SLEEP &REPEAT!
-We recommend you to stay at the Devils Garden Campground but be careful—space is limited as it is first-come, first-serve!
+2 days in the park are recommended so you can hike, eat, drink, sleep, and repeat!
+We recommend you stay at the Devils Garden Campground but be careful—space is limited as it is first-come, first-serve!

 Day 11 - Night 11 : Colorado National Monument - CO

-➜ Next on your road trip in Colorado, you will visit the Colorado National Monument (might seem boring said like that but it is not ;) The Colorado National Monument is a red-rocks formation, steep cliffs and breathtaking views.
-You will sure enjoy the ride!
+➜ Next on your road trip in Colorado, you will visit the Colorado National Monument.
+The Colorado National Monument is a red-rocks formation with steep cliffs and breathtaking views.
+You will certainly enjoy this unbeatable and scenic ride!

-➜ When at Colorado National Monument it is highy recommend that you take your KúKú for a drive on the Rim Rock Drive where you will see redrocks canyon, crisp blue skies and glorious views along the way.
+➜ When at Colorado National Monument, it is highly recommended that you take your KúKú for a drive on the Rim Rock Drive where you will see Red Rocks canyon, crisp blue skies, and glorious views along the way.

-➜ You must also stop at a stand fruits producer on the way and pick some for a taste of Colorado at its best!
+➜ You must also stop at one of the famous fruit stands on the way and taste some of Colorado’s finest fresh fruits.

 Day 12 - Night 12 : Glenwood Springs - CO

 ➜ Glenwood Canyon: Walk in the gorge of the Glenwood Canyon extending over 12.5 miles long.
-You will feel very small if you look up as you will be surrounded by 1,300ft walls high.
+The 1,300ft walls will make you feel incredibly small as they surround you on all sides.

-➜ Glenwood hot springs: Bath in a large pool any time of the year.
-In winter, you can inquire about ski, swim ans stay packages.
-Outdoor activities: fishing, rafting, hiking, horse riding.
+➜ Glenwood hot springs: Bathe in a large pool throughout the year.
+In winter, you can inquire about ski, swim and stay packages.
+Some popular outdoor activities include rafting, hiking, fishing, and horse riding.

 Day 13 - Night 13 : Estes Park - CO

 ➜ Estes Park is a great place full of outdoor activities.
-You will find endless hiking tracks, and magnificient view of the mountains especially if you take the tram up to the top of the peak for sight seeing.
-You can also rent a bike, take a fly fish lesson, play miniature golf, slide down giant slide, go car track, on an ATV tour, adventure rafting, horse riding, enjoy some time for yourself in a SPA, play in an adventure park, chill down the lake and walk all day until your legs get KúKú.
+You will find endless hiking trails each with a magnificent view of the mountain especially if you take the tram up to the top of the peak for sightseeing.
+You can also rent a bike, partake in fly fish lessons, enjoy miniature golf, slide down a giant slide, drive go-karts, experience an ATV tour, go rafting, ride horses, or enjoy some time to yourself in a spa, and so much more!

-Estes Park offers at the time peace and quiet but also endless outdoor activities which will bring fun and happiness to the entire family!
+Estes Park offers peace and quiet but also endless outdoor activities which will bring fun and happiness to the entire family!

 Day 14 : Boulder and back to Denver - CO

-On your way back to Denver, you can stop to Boulder.
+On your way back to Denver, you can stop at Boulder.
 It is a charming little town with diverse activities and you will love its culture and all the outdoor activities this town offers.
-You can spend your day hiking, sightseeing or shopping, you'll find only cool stuff in Boulder.
+You can spend your day hiking, sightseeing, or shopping.
+There are plenty of cool things in Boulder!

-➜ Visit Pearl Street: Pearl Street is one of the place you should not miss when visiting Boulder.
-It is full of breweries and local businesses so you will love to get around the town to understand the culture and its soul.
-The place is filled with red bricks and is a pedestrian-only street.
+➜ Visit Pearl Street: Pearl Street is one of the places you should not miss when visiting Boulder.
+It is famous for its breweries and local businesses and visiting these locations will enrich your trip by adding some historical and cultural context.
+Pearl Street is filled with beautiful red bricks and is a pedestrian-only street.
 In other words, there are no cars allowed!
-You will have to park your KúKú before you get there to access the shops, restaurants, coffee shop, play installations for kids and walk path.
+You will have to park your KúKú before you get there to access the shops, restaurants, coffee shops, play installations for kids, and walking paths.

-➜ Go & hike: You can hike at the base of the Rocky Mountain foothills, Boulder offers many great hiking trails.
+➜ Go & hike: Boulder offers many great hiking trails at and around the base of the Rocky Mountain foothills.

-➜ Celestial Seasoning: Take a tea tour in one of the largest tea manufacturer in North America.
+➜ Celestial Seasoning: Take a tea tour in one of the largest tea manufacturers in North America.

 ➜ Boulder Dusharbe Teahouse: If you are looking for great tea and food in Boulder, the Dusharbe Teahouse is definitely the place to go!
 It is recognized to be the most attractive and popular tourist place is Boulder.

 ➜ Boulder Creek Path: The Boulder Creek path is about 5.5 miles long and runs to Boulder Canyon on the west end and Stazio Ballfields on the east end (just past 55th Street).
-It is a very nice bike or walk track!
+It is a very nice biking or walking track!

-➜ Banjo Billy‘s Bus Tour: Take an unforgetable history tour of Boulder and Denver as well as brewery tours in Denver from an old school bus.
-You will hear ghost tales, crime stories and history while sitted comfortably on a couch driving around the cities.
+➜ Banjo Billy‘s Bus Tour: Take an unforgettable history tour of Boulder and Denver from an old school bus.
+You will hear ghost tales, crime stories, and local history and legend.
+They also provide brewery tours throughout Denver!

-➜ University of Colorado Campus: If you ever wondered how life in a Campus looks like in one of the School in the United States of America, this is where you need to go!
+➜ University of Colorado Campus: If you ever wondered what life on campus is like, this is where you need to go!